orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 New modifications:

+- Dot kid available (press Ctrl to toggle dot kid in debug mode)
+- Skin system for standard player and dot kid (press 1 for default skin, 2 for white kid, and there can be more)
-- Depth of many objects are changed according to my customs (the suggested block tile depth is 9).
+- Depth of many objects are changed according to my customs (however, the suggested block tile depth is 9).
 - V-string (y-align) display with "V" by default
 - Showing "Clear!" on window caption when the game is cleared
 - Option to stop the timer when the game is cleared (set global.timeWhenClear in scrSetGlobalOptions)